uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ### Check your work

-We now want to check our model in perspective view to make sure it looks OK.
+Before we go further we now want to check our model in perspective view to make sure it looks OK.

 - Press the space bar, and then hover over the perspective panel and press it again to go back into perspective view.

-- Check that your pear looks OK, if not you can undo by pressing **ctrl + z** a few times and redo the last few steps making sure you scale evenly.
+- Check that the shape is even and you have not accidently squashed it in one dimension.

 ### Add extra detail

-- Go back into the front view again by pressing space
+- Go back into the front view again by pressing the space bar

 We can now add extra edge loops to improve the model.